kooparse/kooparse.github.io/src/pages/blog/vim-unity/index.md

 Things that could be better:

 - I would love to have C# with LSP (Language Server Protocol).
 It seems that it is in work in progress [here](https://github.com/OmniSharp/csharp-language-server-protocol).<br/>
 - Smarter and better highlights would be great too.
-I will write an issue for that.
+I [wrote](https://github.com/OmniSharp/omnisharp-vim/issues/428) an issue for that.
+Much better from this [branch](https://github.com/OmniSharp/omnisharp-vim/tree/type_highlighting).

 If you have more informations or updates, don't hesitate!